timcapps/reading-list/backlog.md

 # Book Backlog
 Books I've heard about or have been recommended to me:
 - "Antifragile" by Nassim Nicholas Taleb
+- "Greatest of All Time" by Peter T Struck
+- "As a man Thinketh" by James Allen
+- "Seeking Allah, finding Jesus" by nabeel qureshi
 - "Extreme Ownership" by Jocko Willink
 - "How Google Works" by Eric Schmidt and Jonathan Rosenberg
 - "How to Talk to Anyone" by Leil Lowndes